blakerbuchanan/algos_and_data_structures/README.md

 ```

 ## Testing algorithms
-Most of the algorithm implementations should contain an example and be runnable as a script on its own for verifying their functionality.
+Most of the algorithm implementations should contain an example and be runnable as a script on its own for verifying its functionality.
 Feel free to design your own example and test it out.